 Quick Links

 Most LCU Developer-Contributed Asset Projects begin with a Development Order.
-However, projects involving fire hydrants, fire lines, or single-service connections typically do not require a Development Order.
+However, projects involving single-service connections typically do not require a Development Order.

 For projects requiring a Development Order, once you receive either an Approved Development Order or a Stipulated Approval from the Utility Reviewer, you may proceed with the LCU Developer-Contributed Asset Process.

-For further details, refer to the LCU Approval to Construct Process Flow Chart by clicking
+For further details, refer to the LCU Approval to Construct Process Flow Chart.

 Click on the expandable sections below for steps on LCU Developer Contributed Assets process.